Konstantin Kalinin

 Every unanswered “why is this happening?” becomes:

-We didn’t need more documentation.
-We needed a system that constantly answers one question:
+More documentation wouldn’t have helped.
+What we needed was a system that constantly answers one question:

 So we put OpenClaw on docs duty.